Chemicals Pricing Data Subscription

 Plans Starting at $299 USD /year

 Data Legend.
-The Silicone price chart shows the prices in USA Dollar per metric ton (USD/mt) in 5 locations, as follows:
+The chart above shows Silicone price assessment in USA Dollar per metric ton (USD/mt), as follows: Silicone, export transaction price, fob, Netherlands

 Intratec Primary Commodity Prices